Global smoothness of quasiconformal mappings in the Triebel-Lizorkin scale: Proof of Theorem

 After that we recall Dorronsoro's Betas in Section \ref{secBetas}, which will be our tool to measure the flatness of the boundary in a multi-scale basis.
-Next we show that the iterates of the truncated Beurling transform are bounded with subexponential growth (polynomial in fact) in Section \ref{secIterates}, which will allow us to find the invertible part of the Fredholm operator.
+Next we show that the iterates of the truncated Beurling transform are bounded with subexponential growth (polynomial in fact) in Section \ref{secIterates}, which will allow us to isolate the invertible part of the Fredholm operator.
 We check the compactness of the commutator in Section \ref{secCommutator}.
 Finally we prove the compactness of the Beurling Reflection in Section \ref{secReflection} in what represents the most difficult challenge in this paper, leaving a technical lemma to be shown in Section \ref{secMeyer} where Meyer's polynomials are introduced to control oscillation in Whitney cubes.
+Some additional details of the structure of this section were already given in Section \ref{subse:structure}.

+{ There are several novelties in this section worthy to mention.
+First of all, the approximation of the boundary smoothness via betas is not new, stemming from the work of Dorronsoro and adapted to the measurement of boundary Besov regularity by Cruz and Tolsa, but in Definition \ref{defBetasBoundary} we introduce an approach which makes it more easy to use than in previous papers, defining a beta coefficient directly related to the Whitney cube.
+This does not imply a change in the techniques, but it makes the proofs more readable, since we don't need to switch every time to a local parameterization of the boundary and back.
+This usage is summarized by Lemmata \ref{lemNormalVectorBetas}, \ref{lemBoundForBeurling} and \ref{lemSummingTheBetas}, which {will be used} to control many {key quantites} related to boundary.}

+{{All in all,} the main result of this section is the compactness of the Beurling reflection.
+In \cite{PratsQuasiconformal} the proof for the Sobolev scale with {integer degrees of smoothness is quite cumbersome, and does not extend to the case we have here.
+Here, instead we prove directly} the smoothing estimate

+The authors believe that this approach may help to simplify the proof in the Sobolev scale with natural smoothness as well.

+To obtain {the above estimate} we have to use the beta lemmata again for the local part, but we approach the nonlocal part {via} an explicit expression for the kernels of these reflections. {Using} this particular expression, we rewrite the reflection as a main term which is the product of the iterated Beurling transform times the derivative of the Beurling transform of the characteristic function plus a finite sum of terms whose kernels involve the Taylor errors of the antiderivatives of the iterated Beurling transform $\bar\partial^{-(m-j)}\Beurling^j\chi_\Omega$. {These error terms are controlled using a number of techniques developed by the second and third authors in previous works, the main novelty being the proof of Lemma \ref{lemTaylorToBesov}.
+There we substitute the Taylor approximation by Meyer's polynomials, in order to apply Poincar\'e inequalities.} }